Financial Aid FAQs

 Charges associated with attending Campbellsville University are outlined here.

 All of this information is contained in the University Catalog-Bulletin.
 You may receive your copy by contacting our Office of Admissions.

 Campbellsville University formally declares its commitment to all laws mandating affirmative action and equal opportunity regulations, together with all valid state and federal regulations enacted pursuant thereto.
 The policy of Campbellsville University is to guarantee freedom from discrimination in its operation and administration of its programs, services, and employment practices; in its relationships with students, faculty, and staff; and in its interactions with the community which it serves.

 The Office of Financial Aid makes a special effort to see that all students receive all of the aid for which they are eligible.
 However, in the event that a student feels that he/she has not been treated fairly, the student may submit a written appeal to the University Financial Aid Committee.

-Additional information on Campbellsville University’s financial aid programs is provided in the Catalog-Bulletin or from the Financial Aid staff.
-Information about campus safety, drug and alcohol abuse prevention and graduation rates is available from the Office of Admissions, (270) 789-5220 or (800) 264-6014.
+Additional information on Campbellsville University’s financial aid programs is provided in the Catalog-Bulletin or from the Financial Aid staff by calling 270-789-5013.
+Information about campus safety, drug and alcohol abuse prevention and graduation rates is available from the Office of Enrollment, (270) 789-5220 or (800) 264-6014.

 Specific questions can be directed to the Office of Financial Aid at (270) 789-5013.